 Educational policy in the UK and the US has reached a consensus that digital technologies have great potential to enhance teaching in Primary and Early Learning settings.
 A tablet, for example, is intuitively easy for young children to use and its range of functions can make the learning experience much more interactive and engaging.
 Let’s say some primary school children are learning about sunflowers: a tablet can allow them to access a wide range of learning resources with interesting images and facts, take a virtual tour of Van Gogh’s paintings, and e-book animations add playful actions that support the story-line and inspire additional discussion.
 Activities offered on the tablet provide new ways for the children to represent and share what they learned: they can sing and record a song, create a drawing, upload all the drawings on the class whiteboard, and the class can coordinate to present all their work to other children or adults as a group.
 The learning process can engage a wide range of learning styles, not to mention the unique support it can provide to children with learning difficulties and language barriers.

 The key to the encouraging example given above is the collaborative and interactive nature of the use of the tablet and the fact that the use is being overseen by someone who is qualified to work with children.
 The issue actually becomes more problematic at home.
-The concerns around the use of digital technology with younger children have all centered around passive, non-interactive usage.
+The concerns around the use of digital technology with younger children have all centred around passive, non-interactive usage.
 Most parents are aware of the ‘digital babysitter’.
 They know that a tablet with the right games or videos loaded up will buy them a vital moment of peace when they need to work in the evening and are essential for any longer car journey, but could this be doing their children harm?
 Changes in content viewing habits brought on by developments like Video On Demand and YouTube’s ‘what’s next’ feature make it far easier for children (and adults) to enter a wormhole of their favourite content and remain there for hours.

 With the unique makeup of different families, child behavioural patterns and the variety of digital forms of entertainment out there, there are no hard and fast rules for parents to follow and it is difficult to strike the right balance.
 For years, children have enjoyed sitting spell-bound in front of their favourite film or TV show and it's hard to believe that this is objectively bad for them.
 The critical issue is making sure that time spent in this way doesn't replace or reduce the amount active play with children or other adults, and most importantly, cooperative play.